stephan192/hoermann_door/README.md

     * Short `JP1` (Boot mode)
     * Power up board.
 If board was powered before reset `esp8266` by shorting `JP2`(Reset) for a short time
 1. Flashing `pic16`
-    * Use any Microchip programmer (PICkit3, ICD3, ...)
+    * Get a Microchip programmer which supports the pic16 (PICkit3, ICD3, ...)
+    * Connect the programmer to `SV1`
     * Open MPLabX and click on File -> Open Project
     * Select `pic16` subfolder (chip icon)
     * Click Clean an Build Main Project